 Today, Feelgood has 500 employees and 10,000 companies as clients in Sweden, which in turn have a combined total of 500,000 employees.

 Feelgood offers a wide range of health services to these businesses, organisations and private individuals in over 200 towns in Sweden.

 Feelgood’s motto is that investing in health should be a profitable investment as a result of increased productivity and reduced costs of ill-health for businesses and increased quality of life for individuals.

-For some time, Feelgood has planned to improve the user experience for their clients even further when ordering health services, filing complaints, handling bills and managing scheduled appointments.
+For some time, Feelgood has planned to improve the user experience for their clients further when ordering health services, filing complaints, handling invoices and managing bookings.

 Before the release of the portal, Feelgood’s clients were using several different web-based systems for these tasks.
-The interaction design and graphic design on these systems were somewhat inconsistent and the user experience when using them on mobile devices could definitely be improved.
+The interaction design and graphic design on these systems were inconsistent and the user experience of operating them on mobile devices could definitely be improved.

-Feelgood set out to combine these systems into a single new customer portal with great usability and a fresh new look.
+Feelgood set out to combine these systems into a single new customer portal with great usability and a fresh new graphic design.